 About Us

-It all started with one cat named Pickles (shown in photo).
-I adopted him during the pandemic and he introduced me to the world of animal rescue, and showed me why companion animals have been so enduring.
+It all started with one cat named Pickles (photo below).
+I adopted him during the pandemic and he introduced me to the world of animal rescue, and showed me why companion animals are so enduring.

 While volunteering for a cat rescue, I saw how overwhelmed these groups were by the homeless animal crisis.
 I couldn't accept that so many cats were one veterinary appointment away from having their lives turned around.
 So I started my own group.